-The infrastructure of the SCF allows the manipulation of several temperature and lighting regimes to accommodate the growing cultures and for direct experimentation.
+The infrastructure of the SCF allows the manipulation of several temperature and lighting regimes in order to accommodate the growing cultures and also for direct experimentation.
 The laboratory is equipped with several chlorophyll fluorometers including iPAM, diving-PAM and mini-PAM.
-To manipulate and transfer cultures, the SCF is equipped with a Class II Biological Safety Cabinet that allows working under sterile conditions.
+In order to manipulate and transfer cultures, the SCF is equipped with a Class II Biological Safety Cabinet that allows working under sterile conditions.
 The lab also has access to micromanipulation equipment and inverted fluorescence microscopes in order to isolate single cells.
 All artificial environments are under constant surveillance and light and temperature records can be readily accessed.